serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ```

 This will prevent Terraform from dynamically pulling in new plugins.

+If you're using Atlantis you may also be able to do this by modifying the default Atlantis workflows.

 ### Don't do a production `plan` on untrusted code!